-at the University of WA;
+Social and Educational activities for Computer Science and Software Engineering students at the University of WA;

 To become and remain affiliated to Societies Council.

 To encourage and promote co-operation between the Club and other affiliated societies representative of University interests.